gwerbin/vim-pkgload/README.md

 ### Differences with Pathogen

-**Pkgman**:
+**Pkgload**:
 - Plugins must be explicitly marked for loading with `:PkgAdd`.
 - Plugins are loaded explicitly and individually with `:PkgCollect` at any time.
 - Plugins are loaded from `pack/*/opt/`, but this can be changed by setting `'packpath'`.
 Plugins placed under `pack/*/start` are loaded automatically by Vim (see `:help plugins`).
-- Pkgman is designed to give the user fine control over which plugins are loaded and when they are loaded.
+- Pkgload is designed to give the user fine control over which plugins are loaded and when they are loaded.
-- Pkgman is brand new and only works on Vim 8 or recent versions of Neovim.
+- Pkgload is brand new and only works on Vim 8 or recent versions of Neovim.
 - I have very little open-source "cred".
 I am just a guy who likes Neovim.

 **Pathogen**: